 You can learn more about VCI here.

 Immunization information systems (IIS), also known as immunization registries, can be found in all 50 United States.
 An IIS is a computerized public health system that includes information on all the vaccines the residents in that area have been given—helping providers and families by consolidating immunization information into one reliable source.

-More than a dozen states have already embraced SMART Health Cards by becoming issuers, giving their residents an easy way to access their own, personal immunization information that’s already in their state’s IIS.
-And more than 175 million people in the United States across all 50 states have access to a SMART Health Card through nationwide pharmacies, hospitals, clinicians, laboratories, and other healthcare providers.
+More than twenty states have already embraced SMART Health Cards by becoming issuers, giving their residents an easy way to access their own, personal immunization information that's already in their state's IIS.
+And more than 200 million people in the United States across all 50 states have access to SMART Health Cards through nationwide pharmacies, hospitals, clinicians, laboratories, and other healthcare providers.